 If there’s one thing everyone can agree on in these turbulent times, it’s that cat pictures are the best thing the internet has to offer.
-Most of us follow at least a few cat picture accounts on social media, and through them, we’re exposed to a dazzling array of the funniest, cutest, and most heartwarming cat imagery available on the worldwide web.
+Most of us follow at least a few cat picture accounts on social media, and through them, we’re exposed to a dazzling array of the funniest, cutest, and most heartwarming cat imagery available on the world wide web.

 One popular favorite subject on such accounts is the blep.
 If you’re unfamiliar with the term, the word “blep” refers to the adorable habit many cats have of sticking their tongues out just a little bit.
 Some cats do it while they’re sleeping, but others do it while they’re awake, and in both instances, it’s a funny and endearing sight.

 A blep tends to make a cat look surprised, and more than a little silly.
-The appeal is obvious given the sheer number of people who make it their mission to capture these magical moments with their cameras.
+The appeal is evident given the sheer number of people who make it their mission to capture these magical moments with their cameras.
 But why do cats do it?

 This article will reveal the elusive origins of the blep.